University of Idaho Engineers Set World Record with Certified SOLIDWORKS Experts (CSWE’s)

 A Certified SOLIDWORKS Expert is someone who easily demonstrates the ability to utilize advanced functions and features to solve complex modeling challenges in all areas of SOLIDWORKS software.
 A CSWE is able to solve practically any modeling problem given to them, and is traditionally the go-to SOLIDWORKS user among their colleagues.

-Fifty-five engineering students at the University of Idaho have passed 7+ SOLIDWORKS certification exams to achieve their CSWE status.
-This is the largest number of CSWE’s from a commercial company or educational institution!
+Since 2019, eighty-four engineering students at the University of Idaho have passed 7+ SOLIDWORKS certification exams to achieve their CSWE status.
+This is the largest number of CSWE’s from a commercial company or educational institution with an impressive 90% passing rate!

 This is the largest number of CSWE’s from any commercial company or educational institution!
 To achieve this, the University of Idaho teaches students the basics of SOLIDWORKS at the sophomore level through a rigorous Computer Aided Design Methods course (ME 290) and then offers an advanced modeling technical elective (ME 490) to a select group of these students each semester, typically in their junior or senior year.
 The advanced course combines preparation for CSWP, CSWPA, and CSWE certifications along with exposure to manufacturing processes and safety training in an engineering machine shop.
 These students are then prepared to excel in their senior design projects, summer internships, and future jobs as the go-to modeling expert of their groups.